 The study demonstrated statistically significant improvements in OS and PFS for patients randomized to KEYTRUDA in combination with chemotherapy with or without bevacizumab compared to placebo in combination with chemotherapy with or without bevacizumab at a pre-specified interim analysis in the overall population.
 The median follow-up time was 17.2 months (range: 0.3 to 29.4 months).

-Efficacy results for patients with tumors expressed PD-L1 with a CPS ≥ 1 in KEYNOTE-826 are summarized in Table 24, Figure 21, and Figure 22.
+Efficacy results for patients with tumors that expressed PD-L1 with a CPS \geq 1 in KEYNOTE-826 are summarized in Table 27.